carlocastoldi/qupath-extension-braian/README.md

 > [https://doi.org/10.1101/2024.09.06.611625](https://doi.org/10.1101/2024.09.06.611625)

 ## Installation
+### Using QuPath _Catalogs_
+This is only possible in newer QuPath versions (0.6.0, or newer):

++ Open QuPath extension manager by clicking on `Extensions > Manage extensions`;
++ Click on `Manage extension catalogs`;
++ Paste the following URL and click the `Add` button: `https://github.com/carlocastoldi/qupath-extension-braian-catalog`;
++ In the extension manager, click on the `+` symbol next to BraiAn extension.

+This new installation method for third-party extensions was introduced in QuPath to help users keep them up to date.

 ### Manual
 You can download the [latest](https://github.com/carlocastoldi/qupath-extension-braian/releases/latest) release from the the official GitHub page of the project named `qupath-extension-braian-<VERSION>.jar`.
 Generally, there is no need to download `-javadoc.jar` and `-sources.jar`.\
 Later you can drag the downloaded file onto QuPath, restart and be good to go!